Welcome to the

 Pepper Pot Members taking part in the weekly Bible Study sessions

-The Queen visited the Pepper Pot Day Centre in Ladbroke Grove on Friday 9 June 2006 to mark its 25th anniversary.
-This was her second visit following the opening of Centre.
+The Queen visited the Pepper Pot Centre in Ladbroke Grove on Friday 9 June 2006 to mark its 25th anniversary.
+This was her second visit following the opening of the Centre back in 1981.

 ( Press the Image to read the news article)